kefir500/apk-editor-studio/README.md

 ## Notice

-- You may not use **APK Editor Studio** for any illegal purposes.
-- The repacked APK files should not violate the original licenses.
+The repacked APK files should not violate the original licenses.